Reporting Options

 If you are considering reporting, you may want to:

-- Connect with a UW confidential advocate to discuss your options confidentially.
+- Connect with a UW confidential advocate if you have experienced sexual assault, relationship violence, or stalking and prefer to discuss your experience confidentially at first.

-Even if you choose not to make a report or submit a formal complaint (a request for a University investigation), you still have the right to request changes to your academic, living, and working situations.
+Even if you choose not to request a University investigation or alternative dispute resolution process, you still have the right to request adjustments to your academic, living, and working situations.
 Review the Supportive Measures and Survivor Resources pages to learn more.

 Making a Title IX report

-All UW staff, faculty, students, and members of the public are encouraged to share Title IX-related concerns through the online Title IX reporting form.
-Most employees and students can choose to remain anonymous.
+All UW staff, faculty, students, and members of the public are encouraged to make a Title IX report to share concerns, while certain employees are required to do so.
+The Title IX Office strives to protect the privacy of individuals involved in Title IX-related matters, and most employees and students can choose to remain anonymous.

-- You have experienced violence, harassment, or discrimination and want to learn about your rights, resources, and supportive measures.
+- You have experienced violence, harassment, or discrimination and want to learn about your rights, available resources, supportive measures, and resolution options.

 - You are seeking information about how to support a colleague, student, or friend.

-- You want to make the University aware of a situation you experienced or witnessed.
+- You want to make the University aware of a situation you witnessed.

 - You are an Employee Required to Report.

-Where do I submit a Title IX report?
+How do I make a Title IX report?

-Access the Title IX reporting form on the Make a Title IX report page.
+You can access the Title IX reporting form on the Make a Title IX Report page.
 On that page, you can learn more about what happens when a Title IX report is submitted and how to submit a report anonymously.

 What behaviors does UW policy prohibit?

-Learn more about UW policies related to sexual assault, sexual harassment, relationship violence, stalking, discrimination, and retaliation at Title IX Policies.
+Learn more about UW policies related to sex discrimination including sexual assault, sexual harassment, relationship violence, stalking, discrimination, and retaliation at Title IX Policies.

-What should I expect when submitting a formal complaint?
+What should I expect while submitting a formal complaint?

 Making a report to the police